Michigan Sports Betting

 Two prominent national resources include Gamblers Anonymous and the National Council on Problem Gambling (NCPG).

-Michigan Sports Betting and Gambling Self-Exclusion
+Michigan Sports Betting And Gambling Self-Exclusion

-Bettors may visit the Michigan Gaming Control Board website here to initiate a self-exclusion request that will prevent them from participating in one or more of the following forms of gambling for one year, five years, and potentially a lifetime:
+Bettors may visit the Michigan Gaming Control Board to initiate a self-exclusion request that will prevent them from participating in one or more of the following forms of gambling for one year, five years, and potentially a lifetime:

 • Online Sports Betting: Michigan online sportsbooks do not accept registrations, deposits, or wagers from anyone on the self-exclusion list